tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 A guard is basically a boolean expression.
 If it evaluates to `True`, the corresponding body is used.
 Otherwise, the next guard is evaluated.

-The last guard will often be `otherwise`. `otherwise` is simpy an alias for `True`, and catches everything.
+The last guard will often be `otherwise`. `otherwise` is simply an alias for `True`, and catches everything.

 If all the guards of a function evaluate to `False` and there is no `otherwise` guard, evaluation falls through to the next pattern.
 If no suitable guards or patterns are found, an error is thrown.

-Guards can also be writen inline, althought it is less readable.
+Guards can also be written inline, although it is less readable.

 ```haskell
 max' :: (Ord a) => a -> a -> a